NVlabs/sionna/doc/source/api/channel.optical.rst

          Journal of Lightwave Technology 9, No. 2, 1991.

    ..
 [WMC1991] P. K. A. Wai, C. R. Menyuk, and H. H. Chen,
-         "Stability of solitons in randomly varying birefringent fibers", Optics Letters, No. 16, 1991.
+         "Stability of Solitons in Randomly Varying Birefringent Fibers", Optics Letters, No. 16, 1991.